 - Any drive found around campus should be turned in to the University Police office, where it will be kept for 30 days to give the owner a chance to reclaim.
 After 30 days, the drive will be taken to IT and destroyed.

 - Dead, broken or unwanted USB flash drives should be taken to the UITS Help Desk in US 212, where they will be destroyed.
 Do not simply throw them into the trash.

 Instead of USB flash drives, IU recommends using Box cloud storage.
-Box provides 100GB of no-cost storage space to every IU student, faculty or staff member, that is accessible from any web-enabled device.
+Box provides unlimited no-cost storage space to every IU student, faculty or staff member, that is accessible from any web-enabled device.
 It is secure and, best of all, you can’t accidentally leave it behind!

-To learn more about Box at IU, see this Knowledge Base article.
+To learn more about Box, see this Knowledge Base article, About Box at IU.